TheSpacesBetweenPages/Genecraft-Dragons/README.md

 # Genecraft-Dragons
-# A basic character creator of sorts I've adapted from my cousins project assignment.
+<h2="A basic character creator of sorts I've adapted from my cousins project assignment.></h2>
-# Quote from my Dwarf Fortress comment:
+Quote from my Dwarf Fortress comment:

 """Reminds me of this monster character creation project my cousin made.
 You can add and "evolve" a dragons organs based on a list of traits linked to that main part; which would then could potentially correspond to any three physical and mental stats.
-Depending on the trait selected, eg. hydrodynamics.
-The creature gains major or minor advantages/drawbacks.
-You can compensate for said disavantages by developing it further; But as a consequence it adds to gestation time, which can last potentially centuries.
-Hence its a self checking system of sorts.
+Depending on the trait selected, eg. hydrodynamics, the creature gains major or minor advantages/drawbacks.
+You can compensate for said disavantages by developing it further, but as a consequence it lengthens gestation time.
+Said gestation time can last potentially centuries.
+Hence its a natural self checking system of sorts.
-I may plan to implement it in Dwarf Fortress or Godot, once we can get a working combat system.
+I am planning to implement it to Dwarf Fortress or Godot, once we can get a working combat system.

 Spirit: Magic abilities, mainly used in the core.
 A dragons brain/essence and primary organ.
 As well as the mana reactor, for "breath attacks" possibly evolved to get the weight off more intensive casting with the core, to allow it to focus on thinking and processing.